-Joseph invited his brothers to eat lunch with him, but did not tell them who he was.
+Joseph invited them to eat lunch with him, but did not tell them who he was.
 The next day they received their grain and began the long trip home.

-Soon they saw men on horses riding toward them!
+Suddenly, they saw men on horses riding toward them!
 The leader was Joseph's chief servant.
 "Why have you stolen the governor's favorite silver cup?" he demanded.

-"We did not take it," they said.
+"We are not thieves," they explained.
 But after a search was made, the cup was found in Benjamin's sack of grain.
-Earlier, Joseph had his servant put the silver cup in Benjamin's sack.
+Earlier, Joseph had the silver cup placed in Benjamin's sack.
 Now the brothers would have to go back to Egypt and appear before Joseph to explain.